bullfest/kompiler-course/lab2.md

 `<INTEGER_LITERAL>`, `<STRING_LITERAL>`, and `<EOF>`.
 Here are some details you should pay attention to:

-* Make sure you recognize keywords as their own token type. ''while'', for instance, should be lexed as the token type ''WHILE'', not as an identifier representing an object called "while".
+* Make sure you recognize keywords as their own token type.
+The keyword `while`, for instance, should be lexed as the token type `WHILE`, not as an identifier representing an object called `while`.

 * Make sure you correctly register the position of all tokens.
 Note the `Source.pos` and the `Positioned.setPos` methods.